rmarabini/player_info_from_fide_database/README.md

 #### FIDE Ratings Download and Storage Script

 This script downloads the players_list_xml.zip file from the FIDE website and preprocess it.
-Execute it as:
+Execute it from a terminal (__cmd__) as:

 ```
 python fide_download.py
 ```
+or alternativelly just double click it

 The player information includes fields such as fide_id, name, country, sex, title, rating, and others.
 No command-line options are required for this script, as it automatically downloads and processes the FIDE data.

 #### Query FIDE Records and Output to CSV

-This script takes a file with FIDE IDs (one per line), retrieves corresponding records from the SQLite database, and outputs the results to a CSV file and also displays them in the terminal.
+This script takes a file with FIDE IDs (one per line), retrieves the corresponding records from the downloaded informaion, and outputs the results to a CSV file.
+The results are also displayed on the console.

 ```
 python fide_query.py <input_file> <output_file.csv> --fields <fields> --database <database>